-DEPARTMENT OF ARCHITECTURE GRADING POLICY
+DEPARTMENT OF ARCHITECTURE GRADING POLICY 8/8/2019

 Grades are an essential part of a student's academic experience.
 While the primary purpose of grades is to establish an official, normalized record of students' academic progress, they also serve other important functions.
 They can, for example, affect the awarding of honors, access to financial aid, and eligibility to participate in athletics.
 Accordingly, the Department of Architecture considers the careful and fair evaluation of student work, using grades and other formalized methods, to be a crucial part of its mission.
-The grading policy elaborated here is guided by University of Washington policies as well as guidelines published in the UW's Faculty Resources on Grading (http://depts.washington.edu/grading/index.html).
+The grading policy elaborated here is guided by University of Washington policies as well as guidelines published in the UW's Faculty Resource on Grading.